Vagina: What's typical, what's not

 - Vaginitis.
 An infection or change in the normal balance of vaginal yeast and bacteria can cause inflammation of the vagina (vaginitis).
 Symptoms include vaginal discharge, odor, itching and pain.
 Common types of vaginitis include bacterial vaginosis, yeast infections and trichomoniasis.

 - Pelvic floor relaxation.
 If the supporting ligaments and connective tissues that hold the uterus and the vaginal walls in place become weak, the uterus, bladder, rectum or the vaginal walls might slip down (prolapse).
-This might cause urine leakage during coughing and sneezing or a bulge in the vagina.
+This might cause a bulge in the vagina or urine leakage during coughing and sneezing.

 - Other rare conditions.
 Vaginal cysts can cause pain during sex or make it difficult to insert a tampon.
 Vaginal cancer — which might first appear as vaginal bleeding after menopause or sex — also is a rare possibility.